awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_dynamodb_web_app/Readme.md

 #  Creating the DynamoDB web application item tracker

-You can develop a secure web application that tracks and reports on work items by using the following AWS services:
+You can develop a web application that tracks and reports on work items by using the following AWS services:

 + DynamoDB to store the data
 + Amazon Simple Email Service (the AWS SDK for Java SDK version 2 is used to access Amazon SES)